psholtz/MIT-6.087/Section-2/exercise2-05.md

 int x = 0;
 int y = 0;
 int alliszero = 1;
+alliszero = (x=1) && (y=0);
 ```

+The statement is correct, if in fact the author intends what actually occurs.

+The statements `x=1` and `y=0` are assigments, not logical equivalence relations.

+The "values" assigned to these assignment statements are 1 and 0, respectively.

+The logical AND of 1 and 0 will yield 0.

+Hence, the value assigned to alliszero will be 0.

 /**
  * Problem 2.5: Determine if the following statements have any errors.
  *